The 20th Judicial District Juvenile Services serves a five county area consisting of Barton, Stafford, Ellsworth, Rice and Russell Counties.

-Each judicial district is required to have the three core programs operational at the local level:
+Each judicial district is required to have the five core programs operational at the local level:

-Kansas Department of Corrections Juvenile Services (KDOC) distributes funds to the administrative county in each judicial district for the operation of these programs.
-Technical assistance is provided by KDOC to assist districts in the delivery of services to youth who come in contact with these community based juvenile justice programs.
+Kansas Department of Corrections Juvenile Services (KDOC-JS) distributes funds to the administrative county in each judicial district for the operation of these programs.
+Technical assistance is provided by KDOC-JS to assist districts in the delivery of services to youth who come in contact with these community based juvenile justice programs.
 Standards and procedures are developed to provide guidance in the operation of these programs.

-There are currently JIAS, JISP and CCMA programs in all 31 Judicial Districts in the state of Kansas.
-We also receive grant monies from the United Way of Central Kansas and Barton County General Funds,and occasional grants from the Golden Belt Community Foundation and other foundations and individual donations as appropriate.
+We also receive grant monies from the United Way of Central Kansas and Barton County General Funds, with occasional grants from the Golden Belt Community Foundation, other foundations, and individual donations as appropriate.

 The 20th Judicial District Juvenile Services Mission Statement: